Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 Mountain Park Ranch

 This is a classic Ahwatukee master-planned area with parks, pools, and a lot of 1980s and 1990s homes.
-Buyers should check roof age, window updates, HVAC age, greenbelt proximity, and traffic noise near bigger roads.
+Buyers should check roof age, window updates, HVAC age, greenbelt proximity, HOA details, and traffic noise near bigger roads.

 Lakewood

 Lakewood stands out because true waterfront and near-water lots do not perform the same.
-Buyers should check whether the lot is actually on the lake, the amount of afternoon sun, path privacy, and any HOA lake-related rules.
+Buyers should check whether the lot is actually on the lake, the amount of afternoon sun, path privacy, view angle, and any HOA lake-related rules.

 Foothills, Club West, and Foothills Reserve